 It is normal procedure for the creditor to request an abstract of judgment from the clerk and then file that abstract in the real property records (Note that judgment records and real property records are often located in different computers).
 The AJ stays on file for 10 years but may be refiled for successive 10-year periods.
 Filing the abstract puts the public on notice that the judgment exists and attaches to non-exempt real property of the debtor.
 Title companies will search for these AJs to determine if they should collect from sales proceeds to satisfy them.
 This represents a problem for any judgment debtor who is trying to sell property out of his own name, including homestead property.
 Even though a judgment lien does not attach to, and does not constitute a lien on, a judgment debtor’s homestead, it can be difficult to persuade a title company to ignore a judgment and go forward with closing.
 A title company’s self-serving reaction is to minimize risk and require that all liens be cleared.

-Filing an AJ is often the only realistic way that a judgment creditor has to collect, in some cases years after the judgment was obtained.
+Filing an AJ is often the only realistic way that a judgment creditor has to collect, at least when the debtor does not have a going business–in some cases years after the judgment was obtained.

 The Debtor’s Homestead

 A homestead is exempt from forced sale so long as the property remains the homestead of the debtor.
 Exocet Inc. v.
 Cordes, 815 S.W.2d 350, 352 (Tex.
 App.–Austin 1991, no writ).
 Property Code section 52.0012 provides an expedited statutory method for securing a release of any judgment lien against homestead property, available only for AJ’s filed after September 1, 2007.